/

 • Hidden Garden of the National Palace of Culture (NDK)

-• Murals and street art in surrounding alleys
+• Murals and street art in the surrounding alleys

 Address: Vitosha Boulevard, Sofia 1000